Belmont, Harrow: Demography

 In the 2011 census, the largest ethnic group in Belmont ward was Indian (34%), followed by White British (30%).
 Religion wise, 34% of residents adhered to Christianity, 30% to Hinduism, 11% to Islam, 8% to Judaism, 4% to Jainism, and 6% were not religious.

 Transport

 There are no train stations in Belmont today but both Harrow & Wealdstone and Canons Park tube station are accessible nearby.
 Bus routes 186, H18 and H19 serve the area.

+Politics

+Belmont is part of the Harrow East constituency for elections to the House of Commons of the United Kingdom.

+Belmont is part of the Belmont ward for elections to Harrow London Borough Council.